-In order to determine the quality of the statistics that we publish, PHS assesses the risk of data quality concerns (external website) for each publication.
+In order to determine the quality of the statistics that we publish, PHS (Public Health Scotland) assesses the risk of data quality concerns (PDF) for each publication.
 Publications are assigned a low, medium or high data quality risk rating.
 This rating is based on factors such as the number of data suppliers involved, the complexity of the data collection process and the quality assurance checks applied to the data.
 This publication has been assigned a low risk of data quality concerns.

 How can the data in this publication be used?

 - view trends over time;

 - compare activity between different specialties, age and sex groups, or deprivation levels;

 - assess whether patients were treated within or outwith their own health board;

 - explore the relationship between hospital activity and living in a deprived area.